-The project we have completed shows how to create a dedicated infrastructure that impacts cost optimization by adaptation of computing power to the actual demand in a given time.
+The project that our team took part in and completed shows how to create a dedicated infrastructure that impacts cost optimization by adapting computing power to the actual demand in a given time.

 Creativity as a key to success

 To implement the project, we had to choose the right course of action from two possible options.
 The first and at the same time obvious one was the use of the Azure VM Scale Set.
 Unfortunately, it had significant disadvantages that disqualified it at the start:

 - scaling machines are always removed and created from scratch, and their biggest disadvantage is the inability to stop them;

 - no control over the order of machine removal.

 The second option was to manage individual machines through REST API Azure Resource Manager.
 Therefore, it was obvious to us to choose this method.
 However, it was only a direction for us, not a solution to the problem we were facing.
 As time has shown, we made a good decision as on its basis we created our own solution that recognized machines that are currently active, stopped, in the process of creation, etc.

 As a result, on this basis, we developed a dedicated application that can create a new machine, launch it from the pool of stopped ones, stop an active one and even remove it.
 Thus, we gained full control over individual machines, that Scale Set failed to provide.